exercism/elixir/exercises/concept/basketball-website/.docs/instructions.md

 ## 2. Refactor using included functions

-Your coworker reviewing your code tells you about a `Kernel` module functions which does something very similar to your implementation.
+Your coworker reviewing your code tells you about a `Kernel` module function which does something very similar to your implementation.

 Implement `get_in_path/2` to use this `Kernel` module function.